qfpl/applied-fp-course/level02/README.md

 GET /list
 ```

-The starting point for this Level is the ``src/FirstApp/Types.hs``.
+The starting point for this exercise is the ``src/FirstApp/Types.hs``.